This article is part of a larger series on Payroll Services.

 Patriot will then compare the historical tax payments you entered to its own calculations of what it expects your tax payments should’ve been.
 This is to help catch any errors you may have made.
-If you approve, it will automatically adjust the figures for you, so they are correct in the system.
+If you approve, then it will automatically adjust the figures for you so that they are correct in the system.

 Select a Start Date for Payroll Taxes